 For twelve hundred years in the long history of Buddhism in its homeland India, perhaps one third of the Buddhists believed there really is a pudgala, a Person Within each one somehow.
 Two blending Buddhist schools of thinking are known for this outlook, they are the ancient Sammatiya and Vatsiputriya schools.
 And in Mahayana Buddhism the End Goal to be reached for in meditation is termed Essence (Existence), which equals "God" far and wide.
 [More]

 Otherwise and most commonly, Gods, or devas, of Buddhism are quite similar to Greek gods; beings who live in heavenly circumstances for a long while.

-Dimmit, Cornelia, and J. A. B. van Buitenen, trs.
+Dimmitt, Cornelia, ed., and J. A. B. van Buitenen, tr.
 Classical Hindu Mythology.
-Philadelphia: Temple University, 1978. 〰⊱〰 An anthology well worth having.
-It contains fresh translations from the many-faceted Hindu mythology.
+Philadelphia: Temple University, 1978. ⍽▢⍽ This fine anthology contains fresh translations from the many-faceted Hindu mythology.
 The distinguished authors discuss Hindu mythology and analyse its basic sources.
-The many names given the gods and goddesses in the Sanskrit texts have been retained, with a thorough glossary of them as well.
+The many names given the gods and goddesses in the Sanskrit texts have been retained, with a glossary of them as well.